-The analysis for this area consisted of a general review of applicable characteristics such as grade, age, condition, stories, living area, views, lot size, land problems and neighborhoods.
-The analysis results showed that several location-based and characteristic-based variables were needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+The analysis for these combined areas consisted of a general review of applicable characteristics such as grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
+The analysis results showed that several location-based and characteristic-based variables were needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the areas.